-It’s grass pollen peak at the moment and we’re all suffering in my house with runny noses, itchy eyes and other irritating hayfever symptoms.
+The sun is finally out and Britain’s looking glorious.
+Green grass, trees in leaf and flowers blooming like they’ve just come out of lockdown.
+What’s not to like?
+Well, just one word… Pollen.
+We’re all suffering in my house with runny noses, itchy eyes and other irritating hayfever symptoms.
 Allergic reactions often get worse at night – so what can you do to make bedtime better and get rid of the sneezes?

 Often one-a-day anti-histamine pills just don’t cut it after 5pm, so we’ve put together a few simple tips to help lessen allergies and enable you to sleep better – thanks to Pillowadvisor.co.uk, NHS.uk and allergyuk.org.